daddyawesome/jbooks/_sources/Readme.md

 As I go teach my daughter python I will be compiling What I taught her.

-I will also try to teach this subject in cebuano, how I wish many cebuano would like to code.
+I will also try to teach this subject in cebuano, It is my wish for cebuano's would like to code.